ctoruno/LAC-Reports/Outputs/Belize/Method/Belize_method.md

                                             <table class="table table-sm">
                                 <tr class="bg-purple text-white">
                                     <td>Ineligible household</td>
-                                    <td class="text-right"> NA</td>
+                                    <td class="text-right"></td>
                                 </tr>
                                 <tr>
                                     <td>No eligible respondent in the household</td>
-                                    <td class="text-right"> NA</td>
+                                    <td class="text-right"></td>
                                 </tr>
                                 <tr>
                                     <td>Quota filled</td>
-                                    <td class="text-right"> NA</td>
+                                    <td class="text-right"></td>
                                 </tr>
                             </table>
                                         </div>
                                         <p class="mb-0 c-purple"><b>INTERVIEWING AND QUALITY CONTROL</b></p>
                                         <p class="mb-4">
-                                            In total, 20 interviewers worked on this project, including 12 female interviewers.
-Enumerators worked in five groups of four interviewers.
-Interviews were conducted in English.

                                             <br><br>
-                                            The supervisory team directly oversaw 10% of all interviews in the field.
-During data processing, 150 interviews (30% of the sample) were backchecked via telephone by the central office.
-After quality control, 14 interviews were rejected from the final sample due to abnormal interview length.
-Interviews averaged 49 minutes in length and ranged from 48 to 88 minutes.

                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>
                                         <p class="mb-4">
                                             As part of the data analysis process, the team consulted several third-party sources in order to contextualize and validate perception-based data captured by the General Population Poll and compare it with the objective rule of law situation in-country.
 Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption</i> <i>Perceptions</i> <i>Index</i>, the Bertelsmann Stiftung's <i>Transformation</i> <i>Index (BTI),</i> and Freedom House's <i>Freedom in</i> <i>the World</i>.
-While certain trends captured by the 2022 General Population Poll in Grenada are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Grenada's rule of law performance as measured by other sources.
+While certain trends captured by the 2022 General Population Poll in Belize are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Belize's rule of law performance as measured by other sources.
                                         </p>

                                         <p class="mb-0 c-purple"><b>HISTORICAL DATA</b></p>
                                         <p class="mb-4">
                                             Historical data in this report derives from the <i>WJP Rule of Law Index®</i>'s General Population Poll that is typically administered every two to three years using a nationally representative probability sample ranging from 500 to 1,000 respondents.
 These household surveys were administered in the three largest cities of most countries until 2018, when the World Justice Project transitioned to nationally representative coverage as the preferred methodology for polling.
-The historical polling data used in this year's reports was collected in the following intervals: Data for Barbados, Dominica, Grenada, St. Lucia, St. Vincent and the Grenadines, and Trinidad and Tobago was collected in 2016, 2018, and 2022.
+The historical polling data used in this year's reports was collected in the following intervals:
                                         </p>
                                     </div>
                                 </div>